bdsowers/cutiequest/README.md

 * Prefer showing new spells/quirks
 * Show positive messaging when boss is killed

-* Better cheat scaffolding to test all the bells & whistles the game currently has

 * Emphasize equipped spells & perks more so players don't forget them
 * Revise title screen
 * Remove 'Hoarder' as a tier-1 quirk